UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 Colorado Stats and Trends

-- Colorado has played nine games, with four wins against the spread.
+- In Colorado's nine games this year, it has four wins against the spread.

-- The Buffaloes have been underdogs by 17 points or more two times this year and have covered the spread every time.
+- This season, the Buffaloes have won against the spread in each of their two games as an underdog of 17 points or more.

-- Colorado's games this year have hit the over on three of eight set point totals (37.5%).
+- Colorado has hit the over in 37.5% of its opportunities this season (three times in eight games with a set point total).

-- Colorado is 3-0 against the spread and 3-1 overall in games when it puts up more than 28.2 points.
+- Colorado is 3-0 against the spread and 3-1 overall when the team records more than 28.2 points.

 - The Buffaloes rack up 266.7 yards per game, 128.3 fewer yards than the 395.0 the Bruins allow.